 The Need For ICAP

 WHILE THE POPULATION OF THE UNITED STATES has become increasingly diverse in recent years and will be more so in the near future, the senior leadership of the country is still overwhelming white and disproportionately male, according to US government statistics and studies of nonprofit and for-profit institutions.
-With only 63% of the current US population non-Hispanic white, 83% of the Senior Executive Service and more than 85% of the senior leadership at the US State and Defense Departments are white.
-In NGOs, 86% of Board members and 82% of executive directors are non-Hispanic white.
-In the private sector, 90% of directors and 96% of CEOs at Fortune 500 companies are non-Hispanic white.
+With only 57.8 % of the current US population non-Hispanic white, 77 % of the overall Senior Executive Service (SES) in the US Government is non-Hispanic White and more than 85% of the SES at the US State Departments i4 non-Hispanic white.
+In NGOs, 84% of Board members and 79% of executive directors are non-Hispanic white.
+In the private sector, 86% of CEOs and 91% of the Chairs of the Boards at Fortune 500 companies are non-Hispanic white.

 This underrepresentation is and should be a cause of considerable concern.
 We know that for leadership to be legitimate, it should reflect the diversity of the population it leads.
 In addition, beyond that more or less moral argument, we also know from an increasing number of studies that diverse leadership produces more carefully considered and smarter decisions.
 More diversity means more creativity, it means more innovation, it means better adaptability to a changing world.
 If we want the United States to survive and to thrive in the world, we need leadership that reflects the diversity of the American population.
 We don’t have that now because we haven’t made an adequate effort to bring it about.
 Our future as a country depends on our ensuring that we create a new and diverse leadership, drawing on the talents of our entire population.